-- A person found unconscious for unknown reasons.

-- Any person thrown from a motor vehicle.

-- Any person struck by a motor vehicle.

-- Any injury in which a victim's helmet is broken, including a motorcycle, batting helmet, industrial helmet.

-- Any incident involving a lightning strike.
+- Any injury that penetrates the head or trunk, such as impalement. - A motor vehicle crash involving a driver or passengers not wearing safety belts. - Any injury in which a victim's helmet is broken, including a motorcycle, batting helmet, industrial helmet. - Any incident involving a lightning strike.

-Signals of Head and Spine Injuries
+Sign and Symptoms of Head and Spine Injuries:

-- ➤ Changes in consciousness - Severe pain or pressure in the head, neck, or back - ➤ Tingling or loss of sensation in the hands, fingers, feet, and toes - Partial or complete loss of movement of any body part - Unusual bumps or depressions on the head or over the spine - ➤ Blood or other fluids in the ears or nose
+- ➤ Changes in consciousness - Severe pain or pressure in the head, neck, or back - Tingling or loss of sensation in the hands, fingers, feet, and toes - Partial or complete loss of movement of any body part - Unusual bumps or depressions on the head or over the spine - Blood or other fluids in the ears or nose

-- ➤ Heavy external bleeding of the head, neck, or back
+- Heavy external bleeding of the head, neck, or back

 - Seizures

-- ➤ Impaired breathing or vision as a result of injury
+- Impaired breathing or vision as a result of injury

-- Nausea or vomiting
+- ➤ Nausea or vomiting

 - > Persistent headache

 - > Loss of balance

-- Bruising of the head, especially around the eyes and behind the ears
+- ➤ Bruising of the head, especially around the eyes and behind the ears